Top

 Raises

-ParticleNotFound If from_pdgid returns no match.
+ParticleNotFound If from_pdgid, internally called, returns no match.
 MatchingIDNotFound If the matching EvtGen name - PDG ID done internally is unsuccessful.

 @classmethod